aurora-lm/aurora-lm.github.io/src/content/posts/mixturevitae.md

 Looking forward, we will shortly translate to multiple languages to reach 1T tokens.
 The token count will then be increased again by tokenizing the multimodal image and sound data.

+There is a common notion that permissive-only data does not yield stronger models.
+Recently, big tech companies have [suggested](https://www.theguardian.com/technology/2024/jan/08/ai-tools-chatgpt-copyrighted-material-openai) that stronger models aren't possible without copyrighted content.
+We challenge that assumption through careful curation, systematic ablations, and synthetic data generation.
 ## MixtureVitae
 MixtureVitae is a *carefully curated collection* of diverse, high-quality sources, designed from the ground up to lessen risk of copyright issues, and improve reliability, and diversity across domains and modalities.